SeanScripts/ComfyUI-PixtralLlamaMolmoVision/README.md

 # ComfyUI-PixtralLlamaVision

- For loading and running Pixtral and Llama 3.2 Vision models
+For loading and running Pixtral, Llama 3.2 Vision, and Molmo models.

-Includes four nodes:
+Important change compared to last version: Models should now be placed in the `ComfyUI/models/LLM` folder for better compatibility with other custom nodes for LLM.
+I apologize for having to move your models around if you were using the previous version.

+Includes nodes for loading and running VLMs:
+- Load Vision Model
 - Load Pixtral Model
+- Load Llama Vision Model
+- Load Molmo Model
 - Generate Text with Pixtral
-- Load Llama Vision Model
 - Generate Text with Llama Vision
+- Generate Text with Molmo

 Along with some utility nodes for working with text:
 - Parse Bounding Boxes